sampwhite/dynamicruntime/core/src/main/resources/content/md/DynamicType.md

 ```

 Note the extra custom parameter *ruleToGetContent*.
 This is visible
-to the *getContent* function which allows the function to alter its behavior
+to the *getContent* function and allows the function to alter its behavior
 based on the schema definition of the endpoint.
 One function can potentially
 serve many endpoints.